4. Does Google, or Your Customers, Know Where You Are Located?

 When you utilize Local SEO, you are engaging in the practice of building signals, like trust, relevance, and proximity, so that Google knows that your business is relevant to a specific location.

-What can you do to optimize your local business for local search?
+What can you do to optimize your HVAC company for local search?

 We’ll show ya!

 Create, Claim, & Optimize a Google My Business Listing